niklasbuschmann/contrast/_posts/2022-05-10-iver-trajectory-generation.md

 ## Overview and Motivation

 Various nonlinear control strategies are beneficial to deal with dynamic uncertainities of highly nonlinear, complex systems.
 One such system is the Iver3 Autonomous Underwater Vehicle(AUV).
+So during the second semester of my master's I picked up this project along with another graduate student to test nonlinear control strategies for Iver3 AUV

 The objective of the project is to generate a smooth trajectory to a desired goal position and to track the generated trajectory using feedback control for an Iver3 AUV model.
 Seabed exploration is the practical scenario considered